ftl-tools/project-explorer/design_docs/title_action_icons/title_action_icons.md

 <details>
 <summary>Test that</summary>

-- The action icons appear in the Project Explorer view title bar in the order below.
+- The action icons appear in the Project Explorer view title bar in the order: Help, Brainstorming (when configured), Settings, Collapse All.
+- Icons use correct light/dark variants and update on theme change without reload.

 [How to Test](/design_docs/vscode_extensions.md#testing)